“In any collaborative enterprise, one of your duties is to help your colleagues feel successful.”

 When we rehearse together, we often zero in on shortcomings, but we help our colleagues excel when we say positive things like, “I enjoy the energy in your playing” or “I’m inspired by your rich sound.”

-Listen to fellow performers’ concerts and acknowledge their efforts.
+Listen to fellow musicians perform, and acknowledge their efforts.

-When you can, contribute to colleagues’ activities – musically, financially, logistically or otherwise.
+When you can, contribute to colleagues’ activities – musically, financially, logistically or emotionally.